wurli/tidyverse-dev-bot/news-files-annotated/googlesheets4.md

 !begin-bullets-7!

+-   !begin-bullet!
--   Added a `NEWS.md` file to track changes to the package.
+    Added a `NEWS.md` file to track changes to the package.
+    !end-bullet!

 !end-bullets-7!